 Crocodile Bay Lodge is the finest fishing and adventure tour destination in Costa Rica.
-The waters surrounding the lodge are inhabited by a large variety of fish and now adding tarpon to the list just makes it that much better!
+The waters surrounding the lodge are inhabited by a large variety of fish.
+They can now add Costa Rica tarpon to the list which makes it that much better!

 We all enjoy a fun day of fishing, and there is probably nothing as exciting as catching a tarpon on light tackle.

 Catching a Silver King in the Golfo Dulce should be considered an added bonus as the fishery has not developed to the point where you can consistently target this species; however, this is exciting news for Leisure Time Travel and our friends at Crocodile Bay Lodge.

 Tarpon are mainly found in the Atlantic waters.
 To stumble upon a tarpon or two in the Pacific waters is unusual, but it does happen.
 In our visits to Crocodile Bay over the past ten years we heard the stories about anglers catching these mighty fish in the waters near Crocodile Bay Lodge.